African dwarf frog: Description

-In the wild
+Habitat

-This African frog habitat in the wild consists of shallow rivers, creeks, and ponds during the dry season and in the flooded areas of the forests during the wet season.
+This African frog habitat in the wild consists of shallow rivers, creeks, and ponds during the dry season and the flooded areas of the forests during the wet season.
 These creatures prefer eating near the bottom where their coloration blends with the mud and leaf litter and they can be safe from predators.

+Mating

 Males are slim and develop a small gland behind each of their front legs; this gland is not very well understood but is believed to play some part in mating.
 The gland is a small white spot on both sides, a minor outward bulge on both sides of the frog.
-Males are known to “sing” or “hum” during mating or when excited, although they sometimes “hum” even if they have no intention of mating.
+Males are known to "sing" or "hum" during mating or when excited, although they sometimes "hum" even if they have no intention of mating.
 The females of this species are 40% larger than males when fully mature.
 They have pear-shaped bodies, as their abdomens fill with eggs as they reach a mating stage.
 Another distinction is the females have a more pronounced genital region, called an ovipositor.

-African dwarf frogs mate in amplexus, during which the male grabs the female around the abdomen just in front of her back legs.
-The female becomes motionless, and her front limbs may twitch sporadically.
-Amplexus usually happens at night after one or more nights of “humming” by the male.
+African dwarf frogs mate in amplexus, during which the male grabs the female around the abdomen just in front of its back legs.
+The female becomes motionless, and its front limbs may twitch sporadically.
+Amplexus usually happens at night after one or more nights of "humming" by the male.
 During amplexus, the female swims, laying eggs on the surface of the water, one at a time, whilst towing the male.
-She swims to the bottom between layings.
+The female swims to the bottom between layings.
 The male fertilizes the eggs during this time by releasing sperm into the water.
 Amplexus can last for several hours.
-When the female has laid all her eggs, she signals the male once more by going motionless, and after several minutes, the male releases the female and she returns to her normal behavior.
+When the female has laid all its eggs, it signals the male once more by going motionless, and after several minutes, the male releases the female and it returns to its normal behavior.

-As pets

-African dwarf frogs are commonly found as pets.
-They first became popular in the 1970s and have spread to the pet trade all over the world.
-They are desirable pets because of their low maintenance requirements compared to other amphibians.
-African clawed frogs are often sold erroneously as African dwarf frogs.
-The astute pet owner can recognize the difference, however, because: